sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 Just for the fun of it, I added a github workflow to run my jest tests when trying to merge a pull request.
 There is also a repository setting to enforce the pipeline be completed without errors before merging the MR (https://stackoverflow.com/questions/58654530/how-to-reject-a-pull-request-if-tests-are-failed-github-actions) but unfortunately I have to make the repository public, which is something I would like to avoid until I finish the whole thing.

 On to my next task: create a "product" card to display various different products and their information in the main page, create the relevant query, display them in the main section of the `Main` page, pay attention to using semantic HTML5 tags (image / figure, section, article, details) and make sure the grid is responsive for all screen sizes.
 Doing this will basically complete the `Main` page of the application.

+## 13 September 2021

+Continuing from yesterday, I will mess around in a codebox with material-ui's `<Card />` component (https://material-ui.com/components/cards/).
+What I have in mind is a fairly simple card: product image, followed by product name, rating (the good old stars of vayring fullness) and price, with the product name being a link to the product details page.
+I will work with an online image (absolute url of an online resource) then once the component is ready will substitute it with dynamic images.
+This will be a good time to check next-gen image formats (a valuable SEO metric which also cuts down on user's bandwidth usage) and things like lazy loading (with intersection observer api).

+Now, it bears saying that in a full professional environemnt I would consider implementing the card as a purely presentational component and have all its bussiness logic (update rating, add to cart, add to wishlist, add to compare page etc) extracted into a custom hook.
+Usually an ecommerce site has more than one type of "card".
+You have the giant "jumbotron" ones, the "normal" ones which you can find in the landing or categories pages, maybe you have some small ones to use your mini-cart or checkout page, there is a certain degree of variation.
+Extracting the bussiness logic in a custom hook allows the separation between UI and bussiness, thus giving me the freedom to implement different UI representations of the product which all share the same underlying logic.

+In my application I will be using the "normal" kind and one more at most for the mini cart, so two in total, so I will be skipping the custom hook approach.

+I should also check how to add multiple products to my structured data.